 - Gradius - The overseas version (Nemesis) feature more aggressive enemies.
 To make up for the increased difficulty, the game throws the player a fleet of red enemies every time he loses a ship, allowing the player to refill his ship's power-up gauge.

-- Gradius III - The rare "World" edition had the full length "technical course" of the Japanese version with the difficulty of the "beginner" mode.
+- Gradius III - The "Asia" and "World" editions had the full length "technical course" of the Japanese version with the difficulty of the "beginner" mode.

 - Haunted Castle - There were four versions of the game labeled M, N, O and P. M and O were the overseas releases, while N and P were Japanese releases.
 Version M in particular is the hardest of the four versions, where a single bone throw from the skeleton enemies in the very first stage will result in the player losing half of his health.